 Horse Farm Tours

-Learn about the entire process of breeding and raising thoroughbreds on one of the many private horse farm tours.
-From mamas and mares and stallions and breeding operations to training and after care, horse farm tours in the Bluegrass Region are a completely unique experience.
-Paired with the Keeneland Sales, you’ll be a thoroughbred expert by the time the weekend is over!
+Learn about the process of breeding and raising Thoroughbreds on one of the many private horse farm tours.
+From mamas and mares, stallions and breeding operations, to training and after care, horse farm tours in the Bluegrass Region are a completely unique and an authentically Kentucky experience.
+Paired with the Keeneland Sales, you’ll be a Thoroughbred expert by the time the month is over!

 Bites of the Bluegrass